sdiehl/typechecker-zoo/docs/src/system-f-omega/language-design.md

 Higher-kinded types emerge naturally from data declarations with multiple parameters or higher-order structure.
 The type `Either` receives kind `* -> * -> *`, indicating a type constructor that requires two type arguments to produce a complete type.

 Kind inference propagates through type expressions, ensuring that type applications in data constructors receive appropriate kind annotations for use in the core language representation.
-This automatic kind inference eliminates the need for explicit kind annotations while maintaining the precision required for System F-ω's  type-level computation.
+This automatic kind inference eliminates the need for explicit kind annotations while maintaining the precision required for System Fω's  type-level computation.

 ## Elaboration Process

-Elaboration forms the critical bridge between the user-friendly surface language and the theoretically precise core language, transforming high-level programming constructs into explicit System F-ω representations that enable sound type checking and compilation.
+Elaboration forms the critical bridge between the user-friendly surface language and the theoretically precise core language, transforming high-level programming constructs into explicit System Fω representations that enable sound type checking and compilation.
 This translation process handles the complex task of inferring and inserting all implicit type-level operations that the surface language deliberately omits for conciseness and programmer convenience.

 The elaboration algorithm operates through multiple interdependent phases that work together to produce well-typed core language programs.
 Each phase builds upon the results of previous phases, creating a pipeline that systematically transforms surface constructs into their explicit core equivalents while maintaining type safety and semantic preservation.